bundasma/matthew_bundas_portfolio/MSU_Observatory/README.md

 ### Flats
 Flats were taken just after sunset, where the camera was exposed to enough uniform light to be just under saturation values.
-Because the light in reality is uniform, differing values in pixel counts revealed differing rates pixels registered counts due to error in pixels or filtered used.
+Because the light in reality is uniform, differing values in pixel counts revealed differing rates pixels registered counts due to error in pixels or light filter used.
 These frames could be normalized to have a mean value of ~1 and then the science images could be divided by the flat images to remove systematic counting bias.

 <p align="center">
 <img src="https://github.com/bundasma/matthew_bundas_portfolio/blob/main/MSU_Observatory/README_images/flat.png?raw=true" width="600" height="450">